Ahmednader135/Automation-Testing-Task/README.md

 ---------------------------------------------------------------------------------------
 - The test execution report
   - [View Report](./report/report.html)
-    - Click on any browser icon in IntelliJ to view the report
+    - After opening the report code >> Click on any browser icon in IntelliJ to view the execution report